-- 1. The complaint shall be presented in writing to the Executive Director - 2.
-The employee shall meet with the Executive Director and the Director of the Program - 3.
-If the complaint still remains unresolved, the employee shall have the right to file a written appeal to the Board of Directors, whose decision is final.
+- o The complaint shall be presented in writing to the Executive Director, - o The employee shall meet with the Executive Director and the Director of the Program, - o If the complaint still remains unresolved, the employee shall have the right to file a written appeal to the Board of Directors, whose decision is final.

-21. Cell Phone and Computer Use:
+20. Cell Phone and Computer Use

 Cell phones should not be used while on shift.
 Cell phones should be turned off and be put away during working hours.
 Personal calls may only be made and received during break times, or times stipulated by management.
+Cell phones should never be in use during periods of client interaction.
 Cell phones may not be used to record workplace conversations or events.
-Worksite computers must only be used for program purposes.
+Worksite computers shall be used for program purposes.

-22. Use of Society Vehicles
+21. Use of Society Vehicles